|

 How did CSW manage to defy the statistics and save on chiller demand during record-breaking heat (Dallas's second hottest summer ever)?
 Lewis attributes the reduced demand to the February 1998 installation of UVC germicidal lights

+Lewis installed the UVC Emitters in all 20 of the building's air handling units, which ultimately made further use of the increased cooling efficiency with their "variable frequency drive" fan motors.
 "When we purchased the product, we weren't even looking for energy savings: our motivation was indoor air quality (IAQ)," stated Lewis.
 "Though we didn't have a specific IAQ problem in the building, we always try to be environmentally proactive."

 CSW is a global, diversified company whose holdings include America's second largest utility system.
 The company owns many electrical operating subsidiaries in Texas, Oklahoma, Ohio, Missouri, Louisiana, and Arkansas.
 In fact, it was through one of these subsidiaries -Public Service Company of Oklahoma (PSO) in Tulsa, Okla.- that Lewis first became convinced of the benefits of UVC light.
 PSO had installed the lights in 1996 and 1997 to eliminate a persistent mold and IAQ problem in the majority of their HVAC systems.
 They found that, by bathing the coil and drain pan areas from the downstream side with a newly developed UVC product, they were able to eradicate the microbial growth and its related problems.
 The lights also all but eliminated most of their customary coil cleaning maintenance.

 "In following the PSO example, we too have eliminated our four-times-per-year coil, drain pan and plenum cleaning program and we no longer expose our maintenance people to the biocidal agents and other cleaning chemicals required for these tasks.
 The environmental benefit is a very big plus for CSW, not to mention a big cost saver," said Lewis.
 "What we didn't anticipate was the rather significant improvement in coil heat transfer efficiency, pressure drop and the subsequent lower fan rpm.
 This all results from having our coils continuously clean by the UVC lights.
-It also translates into a big power consumption reduction."
+It also translates into a big power consumption reduction." (continued at top of next column) |

 "So when the energy savings are added to the maintenance savings and IAQ proactivity, they are all proving significant.
 What's more, we are happy to see similar savings this year," said Lewis.
 "Those who utilize variable frequency drives (VFDs) on their fans, etc., will quickly see the promised energy savings once the lights have cleaned their coils.
 Those considering VFDs may have more incentive now to use them.
 Constant speed fan users will at least need to check their damper settings, but many will be able to shave back to the original design rpm for substantial energy savings."

+Lewis also noted that coils have remained free of mold and organic buildup for nearly a year and a half with any chemical cleaning or biocidal treatment.
+"We regularly test samples taken from coil surfaces as well as our condensate water, and these samples repeatedly come back clean, so we're confident that the lights are performing the desired germicidal function too."
 CSW maintenance crews installed a total of 170 UVC light fixtures in the building's air handlers.
 A radiometer is used at each air handler to measure the UVC output of the lights.
 When that outputs falls below the specified level, the bulbs or "Emitter tubes" will simply be replaced.
 "We're told that an annual changeout cycle is typical, but we are just now changing them after almost 17 months of bulb life," Lewis reported.
 He also expects that the UVC device will prolong the useful life of the building's older air handler through cleaner, more efficient operation.
 "Coil replacement looks like it's still a long way off, if ever."
 Half of the facility is 27 years old and still equipped with the original air handling units.
 They were retrofitted with VFDs in the late 1980s.
 The newer half of the building was constructed about seven years ago with VFDs installed.

 With the PSO subsidiary coming up on four years' experience with the UVC lights, facility supervisor Tom McKain also reported significant maintenance and energy benefits.